The Plurinational State of Bolivia is a landlocked country and a democratic republic located in South America.

 Article 4 states that: “the State respects and guarantees freedom of religion and spiritual beliefs according to their view of the world.
 The State is independent of religion.”
 Article 21 states that all Bolivians have the right “To freedom of belief, spirituality, religion and cult, expressed individually or collectively, in public and in private, for legal purposes.”

-Despite the separation between religion and State guaranteed by Article 4, the Catholic Church is granted a number of prerogatives and privileges by the State, including exemptions from income, real estate and property taxes This is due to a number of formal agreements between the Holy See and the state of Bolivia (the first of which was signed in 1957).
+Despite the separation between religion and State guaranteed by Article 4, the Catholic Church is granted a number of prerogatives and privileges by the State, including exemptions from income, real estate, and property taxes.
+This is due to a number of formal agreements between the Holy See and the State of Bolivia (the first of which was signed in 1957).

 Registration and tax requirements

-The registration of religious and belief groups is highly regulated.
-Religious organizations must fulfill a number of requirements in order to register with the government, including the submission of notarised legal documents, information on members and details on the organizations finances and other activities.
-Pursuant to a concordat with the Holy See, the Catholic Church is exempt from these registration requirements.
+Religious organizations must fulfill a number of requirements in order to register with the Government, including the submission of notarized legal documents, information on members and details on the organization’s finances and other activities.
+Pursuant to a Concordat with the Holy See, the Catholic Church is exempt from these registration requirements.

 Education and children’s rights

-Part of the Morales government’s secular reform process involved changes to the education curriculum, including the requirement that schools be secular.
+Part of the Morales Government’s secular reform process involved changes to the education curriculum, including the requirement that schools be secular.

 Article 86 of the Constitution states that: